kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/transcript.md

 Ok, let's clear the screen now.

-Ok let's go back to minikube because there are a few other things I wanted to show you.
+I think we can now safely say that our kubectl client is definitely pointing to our minkube built kubecluster.
+There are a few other things I wanted to show you about minikube.

 If you run minikube-help then you'll see all the available commands.

 ```bash